BH110 Dealing with the Bogeyman: Helping Reactive and Fearful Dogs - The Play Way!

 --About relaxed play, and its important role in the rehabilitation of stress and fear

---Why letting dogs look at triggers instead of asking them to look at them is crucial
+--Why letting dogs look at triggers instead of asking them to look at them is different

 --Social play, food or toys: which one should you use and when?